mrmin123/kancolle-auto/.github/ISSUE_TEMPLATE.md

-*If you are submitting a feature request or a non-bug report, please feel free to delete this template.
+*Please read the FAQ/Common Issues section of the README before opening a ticket.
+If you are submitting a feature request or a non-bug report, please feel free to delete this template.
 Also feel free to delete sections of this template you do not find relevant when submitting a bug report.
 Thanks!*

 #### Environment details